pwachtler/GettingCleaningData/README.md

 			5) Right click the text and select "Save as..."

 			6) Save the run_analysis.R script to the same folder that you saved the unzipped dataset folder
+				Important: When saving the script, make sure to delete any file extensions after the .R, you want to make sure it saves as a .R script file

 			7) Open your R console